Polvyer/learning-decks/MAKE_IT_STICK_MASTER.md

  ### Knowledge: Testing: Dipstick versus Learning Tool

-  #### Card 5 — Why is testing (retrieval) more effective for learning than rereading or review?
+  #### Card 5 — Why is testing more effective for learning than rereading or review?

-  Because retrieval strengthens memory and interrupts forgetting, and it shows you what you know and don’t know.
+  Because testing strengthens memory and interrupts forgetting, and it shows you what you know and don’t know.
 Rereading only makes things feel familiar without building lasting memory.

   #### Card 6 — Why do students avoid or undervalue testing?